MarcoBgn/GitHubReposVanillaJS/README.md

 1. Good use of **pure Javascript** language without external libraries and frameworks like jQuery, React...
 2. Clean HTML and CSS markup
 3. Clean, maintainable & easy­to­read
 4. Good architectural practices

-## HOW TO START
+## Instructions to Run locally

-1. Investigate the github api calls for user and repos (for example: test them in the browser)
+1. Clone the repository
-2. Fork this repository & cd into the directory
+2. run `bundle install` (To install rack)
-3. Launch the web application, for example with: python -m SimpleHTTPServer 1337
+3. run `rackup`
-4. Open the browser with http://localhost:1337/ and start coding!
+4. Open the browser with http://localhost:9292/

-## NOT REQUIRED, BUT IMPRESSIVE
+### Unit Tests

-- Adding Unit Testing
+1. open `SpecRunner.html` in the browser

 ## SCREENSHOTS